kaustubhhiware/rose/README.md

   -i, --imdb            Display only imdb ratings
   -w, --wiki            Display only wikipedia US TV viewers -s SHOW, --show SHOW  Provide show name
-  -b BAR, --bar BAR     Display bar chart or not
+  -b, --bar             Display bar chart or not
-  -a AVG, --avg AVG     Display averaged chart or not -e EPISODE, --epi EPISODE Provide Specific Episode Details
+  -a, --avg             Display averaged chart or not -e EPI, --epi EPI     Provide Episode name

+# Plot averaged IMDB ratings for a show
 > python3 scrape_views.py -i -a -s 'Two and a half men'
+# Fetch information for a single episode
 > python3 scrape_views.py -s 'Two and a half men' -e 'S03E06'

 ```

-You can view multiple imdb plots in [GALLERY.md](GALLERY.md).
+More imdb plots are available in [GALLERY.md](GALLERY.md).

 ## ToDos